How to Apply for RFQs and RFIs

 Seattle Public Schools

-Community-based organizations (CBOs) that will receive more than $5,000 per school year in Levy funds through partnerships with Innovation / Linkage schools must be pre-approved by the Office for Education (OFE) through the Request for Qualifications process (see below).
-CBOs and schools seeking Levy funds for summer learning, health projects, and community-based family support may use the RFI process to apply directly to OFE.
+Community-based organizations (CBOs) that will receive more than $5,000 per school year in Levy funds through partnerships with Innovation / Linkage schools must be pre-approved by the Department of Education and Early Learning (DEEL) through the Request for Qualifications process (see below).
+CBOs and schools seeking Levy funds for summer learning, health projects, and community-based family support may use the RFI process to apply directly to DEEL.

 Requests for Investments (RFIs)

 DEEL releases RFIs in order to acquire services that will help schools meet Levy goals.
 Most of the RFIs for the current Levy (passed in 2011) were released in 2012; a smaller number will be released in the remaining years of the Levy.